SlatherOrg/slather/README.md

 ci_access_token: <YOUR ACCESS TOKEN>
 ```

 Repo token can be found at [Coveralls](https://coveralls.io/) repo page.
+It can also be passed in via the `COVERAGE_ACCESS_TOKEN` environment var.

 ### Cobertura